-If your pay for part-time or modified work is less than your pre-injury earnings, TPD payments are typically two-thirds of the difference in your earnings.
+If your pay for part-time or modified work is less than your pre-injury earnings, TPD payments are two-thirds of the difference in your earnings, subject to the same maximum mentioned above.
 TPD is available until your doctor finds that you have reached MMI or for a period of up to 300 weeks, whichever occurs earlier.

-For a permanent total disability, where you cannot return to your job, nor obtain other reasonably gainful employment, you will receive two-thirds of your average weekly wage, up to a maximum of $220 per week.
-There is no time limit on temporary total disability benefits; they are paid out for the remainder of the worker’s life.
+For a permanent and total disability, where you cannot return to your job, nor obtain other reasonably gainful employment, you will receive two-thirds of your average weekly wage, up to a maximum of $843 per week (as of July 1, 2017).
+There is no time limit on temporary total disability benefits; they are paid out for the remainder of the worker's life.
 Benefits are paid at the same frequency as your wages were paid (weekly, monthly, or otherwise) or in a lump sum, if you and the insurer agree.

 If you and the insurance company are in a dispute about what treatment you are authorized to receive, you may contact the Alabama Department of Labor's Workers' Compensation Division.
 The Workers' Compensation Division provides assistance with medical disputes only.
 For all other issues, such as the denial of your claim or certain benefits, you will need to file a civil lawsuit in state court.